FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Observations, Discussion, and Future Directions

-Power consumption is not directly proportional to energy consumption; an accelerator that consumes more power but executes inference faster might consume less energy than one with lower power consumption but longer inference times.
+Power consumption alone does not determine total energy use.
+An accelerator that consumes more power but executes faster inference might use less energy than one with lower power consumption but longer inference times.
 While power consumption depends solely on the accelerator architecture, energy consumption also depends on the NN model.
 Figures~\ref{fig:parameters_vs_energy} and~\ref{fig:operations_vs_energy} show this dependency and indicate that the number of operations influences energy consumption more than the number of parameters.
-Consequently, deeper NNs with an increased number of operations necessitate greater energy for inference compared to those with an equivalent parameter count but fewer operations.
+Consequently, deeper NNs with more operations require more energy for inference than those with an equivalent parameter count but fewer operations.